Celeste-Nicholas/Celeste_Nicholas/Projects.md

 ## [Workplace Simulation Projects (WSPs)](https://p16.education.indiana.edu/projects/current/workplace-simulation-projects/defense.html)
 ### PI: [Dionne Cross Francis](https://education.indiana.edu/about/directory/profiles/cross_francis-dionne.html)
+Celeste has directed multiple projects in rural Indiana high schools created and facilitated in partnership with volunteers from local STEM industries (e.g., defense, biopharma).
+We prioritized authenticity in our designs aiming to more student-driven, interdisciplinary, and collaborative than traditional schooling experiences.
+More meaningful, collaborative STEM learning experiences may appeal more to students underrepresented in STEM fields, who face multiple barriers to accessing STEM pathways.
+Driven by the potential of authentic learning environments to enhance access for underrepresented students, I am studying authenticity from the perspectives of multiple stake holders (engineering and math students, teachers, engineer volunteers).
+My analysis focuses on how elements of the learning environment designed to be authentic supported student engagement (e.g., autonomy, collaboration, involvement of engineers).
+Findings inform the design of authentic learning environments involving STEM professional volunteers.

 ## Experiences of Former Participants in Teen Advocates for Sexual Health [(TASH)](https://www.plannedparenthood.org/planned-parenthood-st-louis-region-southwest-missouri/education/teen-advocates-sexual-health)